eine Gruppe Kinder sitzt bei einer Führung durch die Ausstellung "Ozeanien" auf dem Boden. Ein Kind meldet sich.

 Many biographical events are celebrated, commemorated, or honored with rituals: from naming, to growing up, to marriage, to remembering the dead.
 How are these events accompanied, and what objects play a role?
 Depending on the society, certain narratives, ideas, or religious practices are also associated with these events.

-Teaching field: xxxxx
+Teaching field: ethics, religious education

 For whom?
 Recommended for grades 5 to 13